mathew-fleisch/bashbot/examples/rip-mp3/README.md

-# Bashbot Example - Rip-Mp3 Command
+# Bashbot Example - Rip-Mp3 (from youtube) Command

 In this example, a youtube url is passed to the rip-mp3 command with the [youtube-dl tool](https://youtube-dl.org/) installed on the bashbot host.
 An audio file is stripped from the youtube video, and returned as a message with the `bashbot send-file` command.
 A full example can be found at [rip-mp3.yaml](rip-mp3.yaml)